Cekomo/Lanternity/README.md

 # Bugs to be fixed
 - If the lamb is in use, it's position changes instantly after jumping (minor-animation).
 - Create a new class that controls lantern actions wrt conditions
-- Spirit Scanner class does not work properly
+- When the code is adjusted during run, getter methods inside PlayerProperties script throw exception
-- When the code is adjusted during run, getter methods inside PlayerProperties script throw exception.
+- There can be problem on capture spirits with beam, latern captures other spirit too when one of it is catched.

 # Parts to be refactored
 - PlayerHand and PlayerMouse controllers can be merged